If you’re wondering if your dog qualifies as an emotional support dog, you’re probably confused with the information online.

 - Cavalier King Charles Spaniel

-Emotional Support Dog Training
+Emotional Support Dog Training and Therapy Dog Training

 For a dog to be designated a service dog, she needs to meet many training requirements.
 This includes:

 - Must have relaxed attitude at all times

 - Walk through areas in a controlled manner

 - Must not show aggression or fear or noise distraction